 *However, investments like mutual funds are not FDIC insured, are not guaranteed by Optum Bank, and may lose value.

 You can save for the future.
 By saving in an HSA, you can be ready for expenses due to illness or accident.
 And, after you turn 65 or you enroll in Medicare benefits or you become disabled, you may withdraw money from your HSA for expenses that are nonqualified healthcare expenses without paying the 20 percent (20%) IRS penalty tax, although you may have to pay normal income taxes on the withdrawal.

 HSA contribution limits are determined every year by the Internal Revenue Service (IRS) under section 223 of the Internal Revenue Code (IRC).
-For 2017, the statutory annual HSA contribution limit is $3,400 if you have individual HDHP coverage ($50 more than 2016) and $6,750 if you have family HDHP coverage (same as 2016).
+For 2019, the statutory annual HSA contribution limit is $3,500 if you have individual HDHP coverage ($50 more than 2018) and $7,000 if you have family HDHP coverage ($150 more than 2018).
 The IRS also allows you to make an extra catch-up contribution of $1,000 if you are age 55 or older.
 You can make contributions to your HSA all the way up to the tax-filing deadline (usually April 15) and still get tax credit for the previous calendar year.

 Note: These IRS statutory contribution limits apply to the combined total of all of your HSA deposits including contributions from you, your employer, family members or anyone else.

 Note: Catch-up contributions can be made during the calendar year in which the HSA participant turns 55.